by Mohsin Ali O.B.E.

 I am struck by the fact that our American Constitution does not guarantee objectivity of the press, nor is objectivity obtainable in a subjective world.
 Thus the tantalizing multi-trillion dollar question now is: who gets to color the news?

 Here is a shocking, sobering decades old quote (see Jerry Spence's "Give Me Liberty!") of John Swinton, an eminent New York journalist:

-journalist is to destroy the truth; to lie outright; to
+business of the journalist is to destroy the truth; to lie outright; to pervert; to

-You know it and I know it, so what folly is this
+daily bread.
+You know it and I know it, so what folly is this toasting an independent

 Anyhow, today most news organizations are owned by big corporations with multiple economic interests.
 In many cases, CEOs and other top figures in communications conglomerates have little intellectual interest in the news or editorial activities of the newspapers in their empires.

 News content is determined by local market demographics, not by edicts from corporate headquarters.
 The market discourages radicalism and risk-taking of the kind that family owners had often been willing to accept and it currently accounts for much of the blandness, gossip and scandal of salacious, sleazy yellow-type 'show biz' contemporary journalism.

 My favorite poet T.S.
 Eliot put it wisely when some 50 years ago he intuitively asked: